-2. Reduce Stress
+2. Walking can Reduce Stress

-3. Boost Your Immune System
+3. The Forest can Boost Your Immune System

-According to Dr. Berman, a research fellow at the Rotman Research Institute at Baycrest, a forest “tends to be less crowded so you donâ€™t have to worry about bumping into people, and it also has interesting stimulation to look at, which captures your attention automatically”.
+According to Dr. Berman, a research fellow at the Rotman Research Institute at Baycrest, a forest “tends to be less crowded so you donâ€™t have to worry about bumping into people, and it also has interesting stimulations to look at, which captures your attention automatically”.

-5. Reduction in ADHD
+5. Alleviates ADHD Symptoms